Katarina-KacmarovaM/Generator-of-synthetic-data/README.md

-# Synthetic Telemedicine Data Generator
+# Synthetic Medicine Data Generator

 This project provides a tool for generating synthetic telemedicine session data using different large language models and output formats (JSON, CSV, Markdown).
 The data is generated via a user-friendly interface built with Gradio, making it easy to experiment with different parameters and models.